 About the Project

+With one out of every three C-TRAN riders using the Fourth Plain Blvd. corridor at some point on their trip, the Fourth Plain transit corridor has the highest transit ridership within C-TRAN's system.
 In recent years, travel by transit in the corridor has suffered by longer and more unpredictable travel times, delays caused by traffic congestion, bus overcrowding and difficulties getting to and from bus stops.
 In January 2011, C-TRAN initiated the Fourth Plain Transit Improvement Project Alternatives Analysis.
 This 18-month study identified a set of problems with existing transit service along the Fourth Plain Boulevard corridor, developed and evaluated 23 different alternatives and culminated in adopting a Locally Preferred Alternative to implement Bus Rapid Transit from downtown Vancouver to Westfield Vancouver Mall.
-C-TRAN has received $4 million in Congestion Mitigation and Air Quality Improvement (CMAQ) grants from the Regional Transportation Council (RTC), matched with $1,000,000 from C-TRAN's adopted 2013-2014 budget, to undertake the current phase of project planning, called "Project Development".
-Project Development has been underway since April 2013 and focuses on developing the project's design, station features, as well as completing environmental studies and permitting.
+C-TRAN has received $4 million in Congestion Mitigation and Air Quality Improvement (CMAQ) grants from the Regional Transportation Council (RTC), matched with $1,000,000 from C-TRAN's adopted 2013-2014 budget, to undertake the next phase of project planning, called "Project Development".
+Project Development has been underway since April 2013.
+This phase is developing the project's design, station features, as well as completing environmental studies and permitting.